gboeing/osmnx/CONTRIBUTING.md

 #### If you're having an installation problem:

+  - make sure you've followed the installation instructions in the [documentation](https://osmnx.readthedocs.io/)
-  - if you installed OSMnx via conda-forge, please open an issue at https://github.com/conda-forge/osmnx-feedstock/issues
+  - if you installed OSMnx via conda-forge, please open an issue at its [feedstock](https://github.com/conda-forge/osmnx-feedstock/issues)

 #### If you've found an error: